Low-overhead pieceable fault-tolerant construction of logical controlled-phase circuit for degenerate quantum code: Codes,logical operations and pieceable fault tolerant construction

+Meanwhile, we present the concept of the \emph{support} of a Pauli operator.
+A support is defined as a subset of $[n] := \{ 1,2,...,n \}$, given an operator $p \in G_{n}$, where we denote by the symbol \emph{supp(p)} the set of all $i \in [n]$ such that p acting on the i-th qubit is not identity, and the \emph{weight} of p equals the size $\vert supp(p) \vert$ of the support.

 Next, we describe the stabilizer formalism.
-A stabilizer $S$ is an abelian subgroup belonging to $G_{n}$ which does not contain $-I$.
-Because the operators in this group are Hermitian and mutually commuting, they can be diagonalized simultaneously.
-Therefore, the stabilizer code can be defined by the following statement: \begin{definition}[n-qubit Stabilizer Code] Given a stabilizer subgroup $S < G_{n}$, a $n$-qubit stabilizer code $C_{n}$ is the joint +1 eigenspace of operators in $S$ belonging to the Hilbert space $(\mathbb{C}^{2})^{\otimes n}$ and can be described by the following set:
+A \emph{stabilizer} S is an abelian subgroup belonging to $G_{n}$ that does not contain -I. Usually, we define a stabilizer group through a set of generators; because the operators in this group are Hermitian and mutually commuting, they can be diagonalized simultaneously.
+Thus, we can intuitively define the stabilizer code by the following statement: \begin{definition}(n-qubit Stabilizer Code) Given a stabilizer $S \in G_{n}$, an n-qubit stabilizer code S(Q) is the joint eigenspace of S belonging to the Hilbert space $(C^{2})^{\otimes n}$ and can be defined by the following set: